CONAPAC: Our Staff

 Director of Social-Environmental Projects and Community Relations

 Michel joined CONAPAC full-time in 2019.
-He was exposed to CONAPAC’s work as an intern from 2010 to 2011 before pursuing other work.
+He was exposed to CONAPAC’s work as an intern from 2010 to 2013 before pursuing other work.
 He has an engineering degree in Environmental Management and a master's in Social-Environmental Conflict Resolution.
-His previous experience working with rural communities of the Loreto region and other areas of Peru, for government and private institutions, in environmental monitoring of soil, air, and water projects, and implementing community clean water systems prepared him well for the needs of our CONAPAC projects.
-Michel oversees all of CONAPAC’s projects in the rural and indigenous communities, including community relations and coordination, clean water implementation and monitoring, management of all aspects of the agroforestry program, and maintaining records and reporting.
+His previous experience working with Indigenous and rural communities of the Loreto region and other areas of Peru, for government and private institutions, in environmental monitoring of soil, air, and water projects, and implementing community clean water systems, prepared him well for the needs of our CONAPAC projects.
+Michel oversees all of CONAPAC’s projects in the partner communities, including community relations and coordination, clean water implementation and monitoring, managing all aspects of the agroforestry program and the community conservation project, and maintaining records and reporting.
 And as he says, his job is to provide solutions.

 -